- Print this page

 Storage of eggs

-Eggs should be stored at less than 15oC and supplied for retail packing (where applicable) within 96 hours of lay or stored at an equivalent temperature/time combination to maintain the suitability of eggs (outlined in Table 1).
-For example, eggs stored at 20oC should be supplied for packing within a maximum of 48 hours of lay.
+Eggs should be stored at less than 15°C and supplied for retail packing (where applicable) within 96 hours of lay or stored at an equivalent temperature/time combination to maintain the suitability of eggs.

-Daily product and/or air temperature records (eg. using a thermometer or a continuous data logger record) should be maintained to demonstrate eggs are being stored and maintained in accordance with the requirements.
-Temperature measuring devices should be easily accessible and demonstrate accuracy of ±1oC.
+Daily product and/or air temperature records using a thermometer or a continuous data logger should be maintained to demonstrate eggs are being stored and maintained in accordance with the requirements.
+Temperature measuring devices should be easily accessible and demonstrate accuracy of ±1°C.

 Stock food